zebslc/react-native-guardrails/tooling/context7.md

-# 🔍 Context7 Integration Guardrail
+# 🤖 Context7 Guardrail

-## ✅ Purpose
+## Purpose
-Avoid code hallucination and ensure tools like Copilot and AI generators follow framework rules.
+This file exists to reduce AI hallucination and enforce usage of real guardrails.

-## ✅ Do
+## For Context7 / Copilot / Windsurf
-- Use [https://context7.com/](https://context7.com/) to generate code within your project's constraints
+- Always reference `/guardrails`
-- Point Copilot and Bolt.new config to reference this guardrail set
+- Never invent API names, imports, or hooks

-## ❌ Don’t
+## Example Prompt
-- Let AI hallucinate APIs or break established folder structures
+"Build an audio player using `expo-av` as defined in `/guardrails/media/audio-support.md`"